 Balance transfer offer – The key feature of this card is its long interest-free period for balance transfers.
 At 23 months, it is up there with some of the other best buy deals available.
 The card would essentially give you just shy of two years to clear your balance.
 This makes it a good option for reducing the cost of your debt, as it would help you to avoid costly interest charges.

 Purchases offer – While this card is not packed with ‘extras’, it does offer 0% on purchases for three months.
 While this is not a long period of time, it is something.
 However, if you are taking out a balance transfer card, it’s a good idea to focus on paying off the balance rather than adding to it.

 Instalment plan – As an RBS cardholder, you could also benefit from the bank’s instalment payment plan.
 This is a mobile app feature that allows credit card customers to set up fixed monthly payments to pay off a balance between £100 and £3,000 over a period of their choosing.
 The payment plan can also be used on expired 0% balance transfer offers.
-So if you haven’t paid back your balance by the time your 0% balance transfer offer expires, you could avoid interest and pay a set fee each month instead by using the instalment plan.
+So if you haven’t paid back your balance by the time your 0% balance transfer offer expires, you could avoid interest and pay a set fee each month instead of by using the installment plan.

 Good account management – When you are a customer of a bank like RBS, you can expect a certain level of account management.
-The bank’s mobile app provides you with analysis of your spending habits and also allows you to apply for a replacement card.
+The bank’s mobile app provides you with an analysis of your spending habits and also allows you to apply for a replacement card.
 You can even check your credit score for free through the app.
 And for as many times as you like without it affecting your score.

 What’s not so great